Track and field: History

 That same year, the International Amateur Athletic Federation (IAAF) was established as the international governing body for track and field, and it enshrined amateurism as a founding principle for the sport.
 The National Collegiate Athletic Association held their first Men's Outdoor Track and Field Championship in 1921, making it one of the most prestigious competitions for students.
 In 1923 track and field featured at the inaugural World Student Games.
 The first continental track and field competition was the 1919 South American Championships, followed by the European Athletics Championships in 1934.

 Until the early 1920s, track and field was almost an exclusively male pursuit.
-Many colleges required women to participate in walking events.
-Walking was considered to be a primarily female sport.
+Many colleges that did offer women's physical education required women to participate in walking events.
+At the time, walking was considered more appropriate for women than running or jumping disciplines.
 In the late 1800s it was still incredibly rare to find women in the gym, as this was considered a masculine activity.
 On 9 November 1895, the first women's track meet in the United States was held and it was called "a field day".
 Alice Milliat argued for the inclusion of women at the Olympics, but the International Olympic Committee refused.
 She founded the International Women's Sports Federation in 1921 and, alongside a growing women's sports movement in Europe and North America, the group initiated of the Women's Olympiad, held annually from 1921 to 1923.
 In cooperation with the English Women's Amateur Athletic Association (WAAA), the Women's World Games was held four times between 1922 and 1934, as well as a Women's International and British Games in London in 1924.
 These efforts ultimately led to the introduction of five track and field events for women in the athletics at the 1928 Summer Olympics.
 National women's events were established in this period, with 1923 seeing the First British Track & Field championships for women and the Amateur Athletic Union (AAU) sponsoring the first American Track & Field championships for women.
 In China, women's track and field events were being held in the 1920s, but were subject to criticism and disrespect from audiences.
 Physical education advocate Zhang Ruizhen called for greater equality and participation of women in Chinese track and field.
 The rise of Kinue Hitomi and her 1928 Olympic medal for Japan signified the growth of women's track and field in East Asia.
 More women's events were gradually introduced, though it was only towards the end of the century that the athletics programmes approached gender parity.
 Marking an increasingly inclusive approach to the sport, major track and field competitions for disabled athletes were first introduced at the 1960 Summer Paralympics.